 So like, how nice do I need to dress?
 Do I need to buy a suit?

 Oh sweet!
-So I can wear my flip-flops and cargo shorts.
+So I can wear my flip-flops and short shorts.

-Um, no. This isn’t a frat house.
+Um, no. This isn’t a beach house.
 When in doubt, just remember that dressing nicer than everyone else makes you look suave AF.
-Dressing like a bum makes you look like a bum.
 Just take a peep at what the folks here wear and you’ll figure it out in a day or two.
-Also, cargo shorts haven't been cool for at least five years.
-You need to burn those.

 Can I sleep at the office?
 I don’t have anywhere to live.

 The office doubles as a rave venue and a bingo hall at night, so you can’t live here.
 Not actually true, but if you need some advice on where to look for housing, we can help point you in the right direction.
 Don’t let Craigslist deter you from your dreams.
 There is inexpensive student housing available in Charlotte.